MatteoVoges/extending-three.js/README.md

 <!-- hpi logo -->
 [<div style="text-align: right"><img src="https://upload.wikimedia.org/wikipedia/commons/a/a9/HPI_logo.svg" height="50em"/></div>](https://www.hpi.de)

 This project is part of this project-seminar-lecture _3D Computer Graphics: Extending the Three.js Framework_ at the [Hasso-Plattner-Institute](https://hpi.de/en/index.html) (HPI).
 The goal of this project is introducing superquadrics as a new geometry type in three.js and take care of possible compability issues.

-This Project
+Visit the projects website at [https://hpicgs.github.io/seminar-extending-threejs-2023/](https://hpicgs.github.io/seminar-extending-threejs-2023/)

 ## What is a superquadric?